Sincerely (The Emotions album)

-Sincerely is the eight studio album of American girl group the Emotions, released in 1984 by Red Label Records.
+Sincerely is the seventh studio album of American vocal trio the Emotions, released in 1984 by Red Label Records.

 The album reached No. 3 on the UK Blues & Soul Hiplist chart and No. 33 on the US Billboard R&B albums chart.

 Critical reception

 Giving a 7/10 rating Dave Hillson of Blues & Soul found that The Emotions "caught the mood of eighties Soul perfectly".
 Hugh Wyatt of the New York Daily News wrote "this album is top-shelf".